shanmukavenkat/shanmukavenkat/README.md

 ### summary
-*S.N.V.S.KOMAL is a talented software engineer with a strong passion for Java, Python, Frontend, and Backend development.*
+*S.N.V.S.KOMAL is a talented software engineer with a strong passion for Java, Python, Frontend, development.*

 </div>